Rajpratik71/Mininet-wiki/Mininet/Mininet-VM-Setup-Notes.md

 Mininet Walkthrough
 --------------------

-(Highly recommended) Head over to the [MininetWalkthrough](MininetWalkthrough), which shows common commands.
+(Highly recommended) Head over to the [Mininet-Walkthrough](Mininet-Walkthrough), which shows common commands.
 It'll be really useful, trust us.